xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 ```

 To achieve the goal, the user first deletes the interface gig 0/0/0/2 by using the "no" command
-And subsequently follow it by the "replace" operation
+And subsequently follow it with the "replace" operation

 ```
 RP/0/0/CPU0:iosxrv-1#conf t